rodolfomiranda/sidetree-cardano/README.md

 7. Run `yarn start`

 ## Try out some DID operations
 Sidetree-Cardano expose a [REST API](https://identity.foundation/sidetree/api/) to interact with it.
-At start up a swagger UI is deployed at `http://localhost:8080` that help with API requests.
+At start up a swagger UI is deployed at `http://localhost:8080` that help with API requests (you can remove it from `start` script if you won't use it).

 Additionally, and in order to facilitate and ilustrate DID operations, the folder `examples` contains snippets to create, update, recover, deactivate and resolve DIDs.
 For the example we use the handy [ios-sdk](https://github.com/decentralized-identity/ion-sdk) for operation generation.

 ## TODO's
 * Improve error handling
+* Implement cardanoClient versions with Gimbalabs API and with db-sync direct queries
 * Implement spending monitor (control wallet balance and spending rate limits)
 * Implement versioning manager
 * Add unit tests